top of page

 with French Twinners

-Our final event of 2022 will be a merry musical affair with a Christmas flavour.
-It will be a great evening of live entertainment with the ever popular chanteuse Lo Polidoro and her accordionist husband, Nigel Broderick of Fleur de Paris.
-They return to the Village Hall Alfriston on Saturday 3rd December 2022
+Our final event of the year was a merry musical affair with a Christmas flavour.
+It was a great evening of live entertainment with the ever popular chanteuse

 Cash bar, light snacks and raffle by the Twinning Group